 That’s why I enrolled in some of the most evolutionary-intensive courses available while completing my science degree.
 I didn’t used to care much about evolution, until learning about the consequences of worldviews claiming that humans have no Creator.
 True, evolution often just refers to genetic variation arising within kinds of living things over time, thanks to processes like mutation and selection that cause genetic information losses.
 But evolution can also mean a go-to framework for decoupling humanity from God.
 And while Christians have different interpretations of how God created humanity, it’s still a central tenet of Christianity that humans are made in His image.
 However, it’s a central tenet of secular humanism that humans arose naturalistically.
 This is the view taught exclusively to millions of students worldwide.

-As one of these students myself, I learned firsthand the importance of maintaining a close walk with God, and of building personal spiritual, intellectual, and interpersonal foundations both before and during higher education.
+As one of these students myself, I learned firsthand the importance of maintaining a close walk with God, and of building strong spiritual, intellectual, and interpersonal foundations both before and during higher education.
 I also began to understand the need for accessible tools which allow students to walk through any faith-challenging material without panicking, to deal with each component, and to handle any remaining questions, without draining hours of valuable study time.
 Having tested these tools myself, I know how useful they are.
-Now, I can’t wait to share them.

 It won’t be easy, but we’ve got to start somewhere.